-Metrics help you understand the effectiveness of your HR function.
+Metrics help you understand the effectiveness of your HR initiatives.
 They can also be useful guides for planning HR activities and programs.
-An Oracle survey of global HR and finance professionals found that 89 percent said HR metrics could help them plan for the future of their workforce.
+SHRM reports that 71% of companies consider HR analytics to be a priority – and indicates that progress to truly utilize those metrics is lagging.

 With the right metrics, you can identify potential weak spots or areas where more resources are needed.
 For example, metrics for recruiting effectiveness can tell you if certain positions take longer to fill than others and which job posting sites yield the most or fewest candidates.

 A valuable tool for the C-suite, HR metrics provide a window into HR activities and help leaders see the ROI for investment in hiring, training, and employee development.

 12 HR Metrics That Matter to Your Organization